 What This Looks Like

-- Your dog used to love the vacuum.
+- Your dog used to ignore the vacuum.
 Now they hide in the bathtub when you turn it on.

 - They walked past that fire hydrant every day for months.
-Now they won't go near it.
+Now they will not go near it.

 - They suddenly bark at men in hats, or people with strollers, or delivery trucks.